ehsansh/users-list/README.md

     ```

 3.  **Set up environment variables:**
     Create a file named `.env.local` in the root of the project.
-This variable controls how many users are fetched per API call for the infinite scroll.
+You have to define 3 variables there.
+One for number of results per page and two urls for the API.
     ```
     NEXT_PUBLIC_RESULTS_PER_PAGE=10
     NEXT_PUBLIC_API_BASE_URL=https://randomuser.me/api/